DataJunction/dj/CONTRIBUTING.rst

 Pre-requisites
 ==============

 DataJunction (DJ) is currently supported in Python 3.8, 3.9, and 3.10.
-It's recommended to use ``pyenv`` to create a virtual environment called "datajunction", so you can use the included ``Makefile``:
+It's recommended to use ``pyenv`` to create a virtual environment called "dj", so you can use the included ``Makefile``:

 .. code-block:: bash

-    $ pyenv virtualenv 3.8 datajunction  # or 3.9/3.10
+    $ pyenv virtualenv 3.8 dj  # or 3.9/3.10

 Then you can just run ``make test`` to install all the dependencies.